chotushikari/chotushikari/README.md

-# 👋 Hey there, curious wanderer of the codeverse!
+# 👋 Hey there, curious wanderer of the codeX!

-Welcome to my digital cave of chaos, curiosity, and occasional commits.
+Welcome to my digital lab of  curiosity, and occasional commits .

 ## Who am I?